Our Dry Eye Center of Excellence

 Low Level Light (LLLT) utilizing the Marco Equinox is also offered for those who may not be a candidate for IPL or who are better suited for this therapy.
 This unique safe noninvasive computer software controlled technology was developed by NASA.
 The treatment uses specially designed LED lights to gently warm up the eyelids to counteract the obstruction or dysfunction of the meibomian glands by unclogging and releasing the oils needed to keep the eyes healthy and moisturized.

-Microblepharoexfoliation (MBE) removes excess bacteria, biofilm, and bacterial toxins which are the main causes of inflammatory dry eye and lid disease.
-This short procedure lasting 6-8 minutes uses a handheld device with rotational spinning of a medical grade micro-sponge to delicately and very precisely remove debris while exfoliating your eyelids.
+BlephEx® Microblepharoexfoliation (MBE) removes excess bacteria, biofilm, and bacterial toxins which are the main causes of inflammatory dry eye and lid disease.
+This short, painless procedure takes just 6-8 minutes uses a handheld device with rotational spinning of a medical grade micro-sponge to delicately and very precisely remove debris while exfoliating your eyelids.
+The re

 Biologic Regenerative Therapies (PRP and Amniotic Membranes)